European Commission cuts red tape for debt funds

 Further integration of the funds market is seen as a priority by the Commission as the UK leaves the EU.
 The UK has a huge investor base and the largest private debt fund market, there is a worry that if the market remains fragmented across Europe the overall market may become smaller as a result.

-Valdis Dombrovskis, a Commission vice-president, said:“To have a genuine CMU in Europe by 2019, we need to advance in three directions: European labels and passports for financial products, harmonized and simplified rules to deepen capital markets and more consistent and efficient supervision.”
+Valdis Dombrovskis, a Commission vice-president, said: “To have a genuine CMU in Europe by 2019, we need to advance in three directions: European labels and passports for financial products, harmonized and simplified rules to deepen capital markets and more consistent and efficient supervision.”

 Across Europe there is a growing acceptance among authorities of private debt funds providing financing to SMEs.